 ADDITIONAL POUNDAGE DISTRIBUTION

 In addition to expanding programs and re-tooling methods of distribution to respect social distance protocols, we are also increasing the amount of product we are distributing to our statewide network of 182 partner agencies.
-During March and April of this year, we distributed 10 million pounds of food, an increase of 2.3 million pounds during the same two months in 2019.
+Between March and July of this year, we distributed 19.9 million pounds of food, an increase of 3.9 million pounds during the same five months in 2019.
 We expect to continue to see increased distribution in the coming weeks and months.

 HOW TO HELP